vlkv/reggatad/README.md

 }
 ```
 TODO: do we need a request to remove all tags from file?..
+TODO: do we need a request to get info about "tag cloud"?
+It's a N most popular tags with their usage counts.

 ### add_fields(file_path, field1(key1,val1), field2(key2,val2), ...)
 TODO: implement after tags